Joan/Quiz/Readme.md

 # Quiz

-A web based movies music and images riddle system with buzzers
+A LAN web based video, music and images riddle app with buzzers

-`v2.6.0`

 ## Screenshots